qffo/python-project-49/README.md

 ## Installation and launch
 1. Clone the repository locally.
 2. Install the dependencies with the `make install` command.
-3. The games are launched with the command `make game-name'.
-For example, `make brain-even'.
+3. The games are launched with the command `make game-name`.
+For example, `make brain-even`.
 4. To exit the game, press Ctrl + Z.